Scotland: Economy

 Scotland has a Western-style open mixed economy, considered one of the leading financial centres in Europe, and is the largest financial centre in the United Kingdom outside of London.
-Edinburgh is the financial services centre of Scotland, with large finance firms based there including Lloyds Banking Group, the Bank of Scotland, the Government-owned Royal Bank of Scotland and Standard Life.
-Edinburgh was ranked 15th in the list of world financial centres in 2007, and in 2024, was ranked 33rd internationally and 10th across Europe.
+Edinburgh is the financial services centre of Scotland, with large finance firms based there including Lloyds Banking Group, the Bank of Scotland, the Royal Bank of Scotland and Standard Life.
+Edinburgh was ranked 15th in the Global Financial Centres Index in 2007, and in 2024 was ranked 33rd internationally and 10th across Europe.
 Glasgow, Scotland's largest city, also ranks as a significant financial centre in the country, ranked 42nd internationally in 2024 and is widely regarded as an established economic player with particular strengths in domestic expertise.
 Scotland is ranked within the top 10 of the largest European regions for foreign direct investment, and is rated as one "of the most promising investment destinations in Europe".